Foster Parent Shared Leave Pool

 Requesting shared leave

-Though the program is administered through DSHS, you apply through UW Human Resources.
-Human Resources will submit your request to DSHS.
+Though the program is administered through DCYF, you apply through UW Human Resources.
+Human Resources will submit your request to DCYF.

 For campus staff: Submit an absence request for Shared Leave in Workday (“LOA-Shared Leave of Absence”).
 You can find instructions in the Leave of Absence – Request Shared Leave – Staff Campus User Guide.
 In order to process the request, you will be prompted to provide: